Logo officiel de BunkerWeb Open Source WAF

 Frequently Asked Questions

-How does BunkerWeb compare to ModSecurity alone?
+How does BunkerWeb compare to ModSecurity?

-Can BunkerWeb replace Cloudflare or AWS WAF?
+How does BunkerWeb compare to Cloudflare or AWS WAF?

 Is BunkerWeb production-ready?